MockingbirdME/blocipedia/README.md

-Blocipedia: a wiki made as my first non-guided project with Bloc.
+Blocipedia is a SaaS application allowing users to create, view, and edit wikis.
+This app was made as my first non-guided project with Bloc.